treeder/passkeys/README.md

 # Easy to use Passkeys library

-Passwordless email and pass key based authentication.
+Passwordless email and passkey based authentication.

 This package includes both backend code and frontend components.

 ## Demo